Vaisakhkm2625/furnize/README.md

 # furnize
-This a simple website which uses AR.js
+This is a simple e-commerce website  for a furniture company which uses AR models of its products..